ExploringLies/lies-have-short-legs/docs/index.md

 and normalized plot:
 <a data-fancybox="gallery" href="images/statement_weekday_count_percentage_norm.png"><img src="images/statement_weekday_count_percentage_norm.png"></a>

-These two plots show summed negative statements (_false_, _pants-fire_, _barely_true) and we can see that the biggest number of false statements is on Tuesday, however the proportionally bigger number of false statements is given on Wednesday, around **58.18 %**.
+These two plots show summed negative statements (_false_, _pants-on-fire_, _barely true_) and we can see that the biggest number of false statements is reported on Tuesday, however the proportionally bigger number of false statements is given on Wednesday, around **58.18 %**.
 In addition, we can see that during Saturday there is the least number of false statements, but also the proportion of false statements is smallest, around **54.42 %**.

 **Answer: The top Lie week-day is Wednesday, and the Top Truth week-day is Saturday!**

+## Bringing in election data

+The final results for the election in 2018 where not out at the time of writing, therefore only the results for the elections in 2012 2014, and 2016 where used.
+In order to compare different behaviour we chose to compare politicians from the house and congress during this period.
+There were 5653 different politicians with votes in this period.
+Since we are interested in the effect of the statements on the voting results we need at least two periods.
+This leaves us with 1110 politicians.
+The voting cycle for every position is not the same, we considered all combinations as a valid combination as along as there was data.

-## Lying cantons?
+## Lying states?
 Let's see the number of statements depending on the canton.
 What canton gave the most number of statements?

 <a data-fancybox="gallery" href="images/map1.PNG"><img src="images/map1.PNG"></a>